jimthoburn/picture-gallery-blueprint/README.md

 This project is an experiment to see how easily the following goals can be achieved when deploying a static site…

 1. Support a large amount of images during the build step for a static site (more than 10 GB).
-2. Host the images using [GitHub’s Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage), so that they can be easily cloned from a private reposiotry or downloaded from a public repository.
+2. Host the images using [GitHub’s Large File Storage](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage), so that they can be easily cloned from a private repository or downloaded from a public repository.
 3. Use [Deno](https://deno.com) to build the site, to make local development and deployment more secure.